Category: Interviews

 • Maggie Steber: Seeing Past the Veil, Part 1

-Link: When I applied for my first job at a small Texas daily paper, the managing editor told me the position would go to a male applicant.
+When I applied for my first job at a small Texas daily paper, the managing editor told me the position would go to a male applicant.
 I talked him into giving me 24 hours to prove myself.
-I went out, found a story, photographed it, interviewed people, wrote the story, printed the pictures and…
+I went out, found a story, photographed it, interviewed people, wrote the story, printed the pictures and returned to his office 24 hours later with a story of importance in the small town, ready for publication.
+He hired me on the spot.
+I never say die!

 • Maggie Steber: Seeing Past the Veil, Part 2